AvaProtocol/OAK-docs/_docs/governance-turing-overview.md

 -   The technical committee may cancel a proposal before it has been passed if there is a unanimous vote.

 -   Each technical committee member may veto a council proposal.
 This may only be done once per proposal.
 A proposal which has been subject to a veto must complete the required cool-off period.

-More information about the Turing Network governance process can be found on our documents hub.